tower/tower/README.md

 make start-test-client
 ```

-Then run the tests (through uses phantomjs)
+Then run the tests (uses phantomjs)

 ```
 make test-client